SebastianLeclerc/quic_experimental/README.md

 # Info
-Setup for MQTT over QUIC/TCP project using EMQX, NanoSDK, mosquitto, Oracle Cloud, and local RPi's patched with PREEMPT_RT as Sensor and Edge
+Setup for MQTT over QUIC/TCP project using EMQX, NanoSDK, mosquitto, Oracle Cloud, and local RPi's (with core isolation optimization) as Sensor and Edge

 # Hardware and Connection Scheme
 <pre>